 sparkle crafts: dip-dyed braided flower wristlet

 There is a time during the summer called the “dog days of summer” – it’s a time when the weather is oh-so-hot and it begins creeping into how everyone is feeling.
 The hot can make you feel uncomfortable, sweaty, and even…a bit grumpy.
-In this week’s Martin & Sylvia: Saturdays! story, “The Picky Day”, Martin and Sylvia are feeling it too, and their grumpiness turns into picking – picking at, and on, each other – all day long.
+In the Martin & Sylvia: Saturdays! story, “The Picky Day”, Martin and Sylvia are feeling it too, and their grumpiness turns into picking – picking at, and on, each other – all day long.

 So how do we cure pickiness?
 By following Mama’s lead and making something beautiful!